MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-faq.md

 No, Power BI Embedded includes the Azure-based capacity that you need to deploy and distribute your solution to customers.

-### What’s the purchase commitment for Power BI Embedded?
+### What's the purchase commitment for Power BI Embedded?

 Customers may change their usage on an hourly basis.
 There's no monthly or annual commitment for the Power BI Embedded service.